belalm1/Bonocle-main/README.md

 6. Click on the "Download GoogleService-Info.plist" button to download the file.

 ### Adding the GoogleService-Info.plist to the Project
 Now that we have downloaded the GoogleService-Info.plist from Firebase, we need to add this file to our Bonocle project.
-To
+To do so, follow these steps:
+1. Open the Bonocle Video application.
+2. Drag the GoogleService-Info.plist file and drop it in the Project Navigator.

+Now that you have conducted all the steps above, the application should be ready to run!